akrhea/mental-health-court-outcomes/README.md

 ### Interpretability Study completed by Kelsey Markey and Alene Rhea<br/>New York University, Responsible Data Science, Spring 2020
-Rhea and Markey produced a "Nutritional Label" inspired by “Nutritional labels for data and models”, Stoyanovich and Howe, IEEE Data Engineering Bulletin Special Issue on Fairness, Diversity, and Transparency in Data Systems 42(3), 2019, http://sites.computer.org/debull/A19sept/p13.pdf.
+"Nutritional Label" inspired by Stoyanovich and Howe's “Nutritional labels for data and models” (http://sites.computer.org/debull/A19sept/p13.pdf).
 The report analyzes the automated decision system's data, methodology, and outcomes, and ultimately concludes that the system is not appropriate for deployment.